 What cities/airports should I book my flight in and out of?

-Your trip begins in Livingstone and ends in Cape Town.
-Please double check our itinerary for the date on which you must arrive in Livingstone by.
-You can arrive at anytime of the day you choose.
+Your trip begins in Victoria Falls and ends in Cape Town.
+Please double check our itinerary for the date on which you must arrive in Victoria Falls by.
+You can arrive at any time of the day you choose.
 You can depart anytime on the final day of the trip.
 You are welcome to come early or stay late, but services, such as hotel nights, for that extra time are not included in the price of this program.

 Where can I purchase flights?